NyteshadeXT/PF2e-Core-Vault/01) Rules/Journals/PF2e Journals/Archetypes/Mummy.md

 Whether through natural processes or foul rituals, your body was mummified, and you've risen as an undead mummy.
 You gain the mummy and undead traits, as well as [[Ancestry Features/Basic Undead Benefits|Basic Undead Benefits]].

 Many effects that harm the living are far less effective against your desiccated form.
 Unfortunately, your dried-out body is also highly flammable.
-You gain the [[Feats/Toughness|Toughness]] feat, but also fire weakness equal to half your level.
+You gain the [[Toughness|Toughness]] feat, but also fire weakness equal to half your level.

 Your fist draws moisture from the living by touch, making it more damaging and deadly.
 The damage die for your fist increases to 1d6 instead of 1d4, and your fist loses the nonlethal trait.